B. R. Ambedkar: Economics

-In 1951, Ambedkar established the Finance Commission of India.
-He opposed income tax for low-income groups.
+Ambedkar opposed income tax for low-income groups.
 He contributed in Land Revenue Tax and excise duty policies to stabilise the economy.
 He played an important role in land reform and the state economic development.
 According to him, the caste system, due to its division of labourers and hierarchical nature, impedes movement of labour (higher castes would not do lower-caste occupations) and movement of capital (assuming investors would invest first in their own caste occupation).
 His theory of State Socialism had three points: state ownership of agricultural land, the maintenance of resources for production by the state, and a just distribution of these resources to the population.
 He emphasised a free economy with a stable Rupee which India has adopted recently.
 He advocated birth control to develop the Indian economy, and this has been adopted by Indian government as national policy for family planning.
 He emphasised equal rights for women for economic development.

+A number of Ambedkar's ideas reflected deep interest in Austrian school of economics.
+The ideas of Ambedkar were close to those of Carl Menger, Ludwig von Mises, Friedrich Hayek, and William Graham Sumner.
+Ambedkar's theory of free banking was built on Menger's work and also on Gopal Krishna Gokhale's treatise on finance and money.
+Ambedkar's view about distinguishing differential quality of money was influenced by Menger's idea of sale-ability of money which is found in Menger's article 'On the Origin of Money'.
+Ambedkar's recommendations for free banking were ignored by both Royal Commission and Indian government.

+In his book, "The Evolution of Provincial Finance in British India", Ambedkar wrote "a Central Government for the whole of India could not be said to possess knowledge and experience of all various conditions prevailing in different Provinces under it.
+It, therefore, necessarily becomes an authority less competent to deal with matters of provincial administration than the Provisional Governments.'

 Ambedkar's views on agricultural land was that too much of it was idle, or that it was not being utilized properly.
 He believed there was an "ideal proportion" of production factors that would allow agricultural land to be used most productively.
 To this end, he saw the large portion of people who lived on agriculture at the time as a major problem.
 Therefore, he advocated industrialization of the economy to allow these agricultural labourers to be of more use elsewhere.
+Ambedkar was of the view that there is a need to shift surplus labour from agricultural channels to non-agricultural channels.

 Ambedkar was trained as an economist, and was a professional economist until 1921, when he became a political leader.
-He wrote three scholarly books on economics:
+He wrote three books on economics: